KeirPar/OTW-Linux-Practice/bandit/level-01-to-02.md

 ## 🛠️ Commands Used and What They Do

 - `cat`: Outputs the content of a file to the terminal.
 However, the file is named `-`, which confuses cat because it typically reads input from the keyboard (stdin).
-So for this level you have to use `cat ./-`, this reads the file named `-` by specifying the path explicitly
+So for this level you have to use `cat ./-`, this reads the file named `-` by specifying the path explicitly.

 ---